AKhuZ-Code/DatasocDatathon2020/README.md

 Problem Statement:

 <b>"How have countries’ characteristics
-(social, cultural, economic, and political values and indicators) impacted their ​response​ to COVID-19 and its ​effectiveness​?"</b>
+(social, cultural, economic, and political values and indicators) impacted their response to COVID-19 and its effectiveness?"</b>

   • We were given a dataset on the government responses for each country against COVID-19 over time, and core datasets on number of cases/deaths/recoveries for each country over time (+ other datasets)